Are GLP-1s the Only Solution to Food Noise?

 You don’t necessarily need medication to quiet constant food thoughts.
 While GLP-1s reduce appetite and subsequent thoughts around food, there are sustainable, empowering and effective ways to reduce food noise without altering your biology.

-Things that massively increase food noise
+Things that massively increase or decrease food noise:

-• Going on a restrictive diet is quite literally designed to increase food noise.
+Dieting (without GLP-1 meds) is quite literally designed to increase food noise.
 Threat of famine keeps food emotionally charged and responses heightened - so we don't under-eat and die.
 In contrast, unconditional permission to eat reduces urgency.
 The more you fight biology 24/7, the louder it will become.
+If you come off the meds and don't know how to eat - you may mistakenly think that your appetite is broken, where really, you were never truly nourished, or without the threat of starvation.

-• Shift from obsession to neutrality.
-Instead of labelling food as “good” or “bad,” try seeing it as just... food.
+Shift from obsession to neutrality - try seeing it as just... food.
 Some foods sustain and nourish you for longer, others don't.
 We live in a society that demonises single ingredients and praises rigid rules and diets.
 We can always use strategies to try to eat better, but guilt stops us being able to hear - and drives us to override - our body's natural responses.
+Easier said than done?
+Try working with with someone experienced in food psychology.

-• Move your body!
 When movement is enjoyable, it becomes about feeling good, not calories.
 Try joyful, sustainable movement that connects you with your body.
 Increased exercise helps to reduce appetite, sensitise to hunger signals, and feel generally better - it can change where we put our focus!

 Reducing food noise isn’t about willpower - it’s about trust.
 When you’re not at war with food, your body, or your emotions, there’s a lot more quiet, and a lot more freedom.

 Are you struggling with any of the above concepts, or feel like this would be impossible for you to achieve?
 Reach out!
-Or take a look at our 2-week Mind and Body Blueprint Course, where we explore all of these topics in more depth.

 Lizzie x